 The inferred reverse links are created only for display purposes and cannot be edited.
 You can see them in Research Data Australia, and in the Registry view from Research Data Australia, but not in XML data or manual data entry screens.

-On ingesting a record into the RDA Registry, the system will attempt to identify any other records which share the same identifier.
+On ingesting a record into the RDA Registry, the system will attempt to identify any other registry objects which share the same identifier.
 The match is made on both the full Identifier Value (e.g. “1233-3453-3433-6643”) and Identifier Type (e.g. “orcid”).

 Where one or more matches are discovered, the records are linked for display in Research Data Australia.

-If one or more of the matched records also contain a different identifier which has been linked to other party records, these matched records will also be considered to be the same party and are linked as well.
+For party objects, if one or more of the matched records also contain a different identifier which has been linked to other party objects, these matched records will also be considered to be the same party and are linked as well.
 These five party records describe the same person and are linked by identifier.

 Each contributor to Research Data Australia has a Contributor Page, which is automatically linked to all the collections, parties, activities, and services contributed by the organisation (based on the "group" attribute) to the RDA Registry.
 The Contributor Page is accessed by clicking on the organisation's logo at the top of all records that the organisation has provided.